right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 This program has been used by all kinds of men with all kinds of problems with women.
 It has worked almost completely and it was made to work for you.
 You only have to be READY for the switch to being an Alpha Male.
 It is a lifestyle change that doesn't just change who you are while you are approaching women.
 It's permanent and it's your choice.

 Buy an organizer or a pocket calendar to help you document your progress.
 You will be able to mark the day you began to feel the change.
-And if you are unable to finish an assignment, you can push it to the right and finish it
+And if you are unable to finish an assignment, you can push it to the right and finish itlater.

----

-# CHASE HUGHES

-later.
 Remember, this is not a science, so feel free to make mistakes and laugh your ass off about it.
 This program is to be used day-byday, making small, but significant movement in the right direction.
 Use it at your own pace.
 It's your personal coach, but you have to be committed to becoming the AMG.
 The actual shift in lifestyle takes place in different places within the program for different guys, but you will know it as soon as you feel it.
 The exercises and homework assignments each day are designed to effect a change in your life.
 Some are designed for social muscle development, while others are for attraction-building skills.

 ## DAY 1

 Take care of yourself.
 You should be in a better mood than anyone around you.
 All you have to do today is smile.
 Smile like you are having the best day of your life and everything always goes your way.
 When someone is in a really good mood, people can tell and it is extremely attractive.
 People know by your smile that you don't have anything to prove, nor do you have any hatred for anyone you meet.
-It's irresistible and you will notice a different reaction today when you act like you're hav-
+It's irresistible and you will notice a different reaction today when you act like you're hav-ing the best day of your life.

----

-# THE PASSPORT

-ing the best day of your life.

 ## DAY 2